Attorney For Georgia Law on Dram Shop and Social Host Liability

-As a member of the Executive Steering Committee and a financial supporter of Mothers Against Drunk Driving (MADD), Charles Scholle is a strong advocate for victims injured in drunk driving accidents.
-His firm has always represented drunk driving victims and their families and has never and will never defend, civilly or criminally, drunk drivers.
-Charles Scholle considers drunk driving and drinking by underage drivers to be a true crisis in Georgia, and he has seen the tragic consequences in the lives of his clients and friends.
-All victims of intoxicated drivers should contact a Georgia civil DUI attorney to investigate whether there are valid claims against the driver or the party that supplied that driver with alcohol or drugs.
-By holding such persons accountable, claimants can help make a difference.
-Charles Scholle has extensive experience in DUI crash cases, having represented dozens of injured plaintiff all across Georgia, the Southeast and in several other states.
-He is considered a respected authority on the subject and consults and lectures other attorneys about dram shop and social liability litigation.
+As a former member of the Executive Steering Committee and financial supporter of Mothers Against Drunk Driving (MADD), Charles Scholle is a strong advocate for victims injured in drunk driving accidents.
+Scholle Law represents drunk driving victims and their families and does not defend drunk drivers.
+Scholle Law considers drunk driving and drinking by underage drivers to be a crisis in Georgia.
+As personal injury lawyers. we have seen the tragic consequences of drinking and driving in the lives of his clients and friends.
+Victims of intoxicated drivers need legal representation to investigate whether there are valid claims against the driver or the party that supplied that driver with alcohol or drugs.
+By holding such persons accountable, claimants can help make a difference and take drunk drivers off our streets and highways.
+Scholle Law has extensive experience in DUI crash and DUI injury cases.
+We have represented dozens of injured plaintiffs across Georgia, the Southeast and in several other states.
+We are respected authorities in the area of dram shop and social liability litigation.

-Statistically, accidents involving alcohol are more likely to result in serious injury or death than those not involving alcohol, and drivers who drink are more likely to cause accidents.
-Accordingly, the possibility of an individual being seriously injured or killed by an intoxicated driver is not far-fetched.
+Statistically, accidents involving alcohol are more likely to result in serious injury or death than those not involving alcohol.
+Drivers who drink are more likely to cause accidents.
+The possibility of an individual being seriously injured or killed by an intoxicated driver is not far-fetched.
 Some of these intoxicated drivers may be driving without licenses because of previous offenses.
 They may not even have valid auto insurance.
 If not, it is important to investigate how this driver obtained the alcohol and the vehicle which caused the accident.
-Injured victims must be vigilant in investigating their case to insure that not only the drunk driver, but also that any unlawful supplier of the alcohol be held accountable.
+Injured victims must be vigilant in having experts like Scholle Law investigate their case to ensure that not only the drunk driver, but also any unlawful supplier of the alcohol, be held accountable.

 The victim in a dram shop or social host liability matter is often a third party injured or killed by a drunk driver.
-In addition to criminal charges, which can be brought by the state prosecutor against the drunk driver for violating the state’s criminal code, state statutes provide that victims of personal injury and property damage can pursue their own civil dram shop liability or social host liability claims against the licensed business or the private individual, respectively.
-Several states have these as separate claims of action that can be pursued, while other states, like Georgia, combine social host liability with dram shop liability.
+In addition to criminal charges, which can be brought by the state prosecutor against the drunk driver for violating the state’s criminal code, state statutes provide that victims of personal injury and property damage can pursue their own civil dram shop liability or social host liability claims against the licensed business or the private individual.

 Another distinction of the Georgia Dram Shop Act is the requirement that the plaintiff pursuing a dram shop liability claim prove that the dram shop or social host knew the drinking consumer or social guest would soon be driving when the dram shop or social host served or continued to sell, serve or furnish the alcohol.Georgia’s Dram Shop Liability Statute

-O.C.G.A. § 51-1-40(c) provides a defense to the dram shop or social host when a case against an underage driver is pursued.
+Another part of the Act, provides a defense to the dram shop or social host when a case against an underage driver is pursued.
 If the dram shop or social host can prove it was furnished with and acted in reliance on an ID tendered by the underage consumer, this shall be rebuttable proof that the alcoholic beverages were not furnished, sold or served to the underage consumer willfully, knowingly and unlawfully.
-This subsection (c) directs the reader of the statute to Georgia law O.C.G.A. § 3-3-23(d) for the definition of “proper identification.”
 This code section covers the law with regards to possession and drinking of alcohol by a person under the age of 21.

 There are several possible claimants in a dram shop or social host liability action.
 The most obvious is the driver injured through the fault of the intoxicated driver.
 This driver could claim personal injuries suffered in the accident as well as property damage.
 If this victim driver died due to the accident or from injuries sustained in the accident, the family of the victim, or his estate, could bring a wrongful death claim.
 Of course, passengers in any car, whether or not their driver was drunk, can claim damages.
 If the passenger was in vehicle of the intoxicated driver, some states permit the defendant dram shop to raise an assumption of risk defense.
 This defense seeks to reduce or eliminate damages because the passenger is deemed to have assumed the risk of injuries or death by virtue of that passenger’s choice to ride with an intoxicated driver.
 As stated above, the Georgia Dram Shop Act prevents any dram shop or social host liability actions to be filed by the drunk driver himself, and family members of the drunk driver are prevented from filing file a dram shop or social host liability action on behalf of the drunk driver.Required Elements for Dram Shop Claim in Georgia